census-bds/disaster-tool/README.md

 4. Imports map
   - show the ports on a map, sized by total year to date value
   - action: click to see top products in that port based on share of that commodity's total year to date import value.

+### Data cleaning choices + anomalies + outstanding questions

+1. Why is there more Econ Census data available from the FTP site than from the API?
+We have greater industry coverage in the file from the FTP site, so we use that.

+2. BLS QCEW NAICS may not match Census NAICS, especially in subsector 238.
+BLS QCEW uses 2022 NAICS, while the 2017 Econ Census used 2017 NAICS.
+In addition, BLS sometimes specifies distinctions (e.g. residential vs non-residential/commercial) that are not present in the Econ Census data.
+Since we use establishment counts from BLS, we stick as closely to their taxonomy as possible.

+3. We use the list of counties from BLS QCEW and the 2021 county shapefile from the Census Bureau TIGERline program.
+Notably, BLS QCEW combines two county equivalent geographies in Hawaii and does not include the US Virgin Islands, American Samoa, the Northern Mariana Islands, or Guam.

+4. In the imports API, the HS6 product code long description field contains some strange characters that prevented these descriptions from being parsed out of JSON.
+Future work could address this.

+5. We do not have a shapefile or canonical geocoded address list for CBP ports.
+As an interim measure, we split the city and state in the port name and use Tableau to geocode those.
+There were about 100 ports we had to correct to get Tableau to recognize the location; we manually entered these

 ### Data sources